 This collaborative community building can also happen in our private Slack space.
 Maybe you organize folks into a reading group.
 Maybe you set up a group video-chat session.
 All these things create a cohesive group, and I will be watching for evidence of this.

 Unacknowledged help or unacknowledged collaboration will be grounds for determining unsatisfactory work.

-The final project will have two parts:
+The capstone exercise will have two parts:

 - an analysis (a work of digital history) of the provided digital dataset using at least two or more techniques/tools that you learned in the exercises.
 This analysis has to be available on the web, with your data and methods fully documented such that someone else could undertake the analysis for themselves.

 - a ‘paradata’ essay (or video, or other digital form) that reflects on your growth as a historian over the term with reference to the analysis in 1.